DynQ: A Dynamic Topology-Agnostic Quantum Virtual Machine via Quality-Weighted Community Detection: Design

 Formally, let $\{R_i\}_{i=1}^m$ denote the set of candidate QVM atomic regions, where each region $R_i$ is associated with a quality score $Q(R_i)$ and occupies a set of physical qubits $V(R_i) \subseteq V$.
 The region selection problem is defined as:

 This formulation corresponds to the weighted set packing problem and is NP-hard.
-Algorithm~\ref{alg:selection} shows the approach: we sort candidates by quality density (score per qubit), then greedily select non-conflicting regions.
+Algorithm~\ref{alg:selection} outlines the approach: we sort candidates by quality density (score per qubit) and then greedily select non-conflicting regions.

 Ranking by density biases selection toward compact high-quality regions and avoids a common failure mode in which a large but mediocre region blocks multiple smaller, higher-quality alternatives.
 To illustrate this, consider two competing selections that overlap in physical qubits.
 The first consists of a single region $R_A$ with $|V(R_A)| = 20$ and quality score $Q(R_A)=0.6$, yielding a density of $0.03$.
 The second consists of two disjoint regions $R_B$ and $R_C$, each with $|V|=10$ and $Q=0.5$, yielding densities of $0.05$.
 Although $R_A$ has higher absolute quality than either $R_B$ or $R_C$ individually, selecting $R_A$ excludes both smaller regions.
 In contrast, selecting $R_B$ and $R_C$ achieves a higher total utility ($1.0$ versus $0.6$) while preserving greater flexibility for subsequent allocation.
 Density-based ordering correctly prefers the latter outcome.